nim-lang/Nim/doc/manual_experimental.rst

       for value in s:
         value is T

-The concept is a match if:
+The concept matches if:

-a) all of the expressions within the body can be compiled for the tested type
+a) all expressions within the body can be compiled for the tested type
-b) all statically evaluable boolean expressions in the body must be true
+b) all statically evaluable boolean expressions in the body are true

 The identifiers following the `concept` keyword represent instances of the currently matched type.
 You can apply any of the standard type modifiers such